LeeVaughn/pagination-filter-v2/README.md

 ## Motivation

 This is a rebuild of the second project in Treehouse's Full Stack JavaScript Techdegree program.
-I originally created the project using jQuery but I decided to recreate it using vanilla JavaScript.
+I originally built the project using jQuery but I decided to recreate it using vanilla JavaScript.

 ## Features